Apply sales tax to products sold to customers from specific countries or provinces, especially outside the US.

 - Click ZIP Range or Zip Code and follow the next steps.

-State and province tax rules combine with local tax rules.
+State and province tax rates combine with local tax rates.
 For example, if you charge customers in New York State 10% sales tax and charge customers in New York City 8% sales tax, customers in New York City will pay 18% sales tax.
-To create tax rules for states with variable local rates, create multiple local tax rules instead of a single, state tax rule.
+To add tax rates for states with variable local rates, create multiple local tax rates instead of a single, state tax rule.

 - Click ZIP Code.